-In section 2, we discuss the utility of benchmark brown dwarfs in addressing current open questions in brown dwarf science and present the updated summary of companion benchmark systems (subsection 2.1).
-In section 3, we discuss the importance of L-type dwarf benchmarks in constraining atmospheric chemistry as it relates to cloud model solutions and their impact on UCD modelling as a whole.
-In section 4, we outline the chosen published stellar abundance data set and the subsequent subset of companion benchmarks highlighted.
-In section 5, we give an overview of the theoretical gaseous absorbers and condensate species we expect to find in UCD atmospheres.
-In section 6, we outline the theoretical thermochemical framework and assumptions used in order to carry out this work.
-In section 7, we present our results from applying thermochemical equilibrium calculations to a collection of abundances of solar neighborhood FGK-type stars in order to quantify major oxygen sinks in companion UCD atmospheres.
-In section 8, we discuss the implications of these findings on future UCD atmospheric modelling.
+In Section 2, we discuss the utility of benchmark brown dwarfs in addressing current open questions in brown dwarf science, and we present the updated summary of companion benchmark systems (Section 2.1).
+In Section 3, we discuss the importance of L-type dwarf benchmarks in constraining atmospheric chemistry as it relates to cloud model solutions and their impact on UCD modeling as a whole.
+In Section 4, we outline the chosen published stellar abundance data set and the subsequent subset of companion benchmarks highlighted.
+In Section 5, we give an overview of the theoretical gaseous absorbers and condensate species we expect to find in UCD atmospheres.
+In Section 6, we outline the theoretical thermochemical framework and assumptions used in order to carry out this work.
+In Section 7, we present our results from applying thermochemical equilibrium calculations to a collection of abundances of solar neighborhood FGK-type stars in order to quantify major oxygen sinks in companion UCD atmospheres.
+In Section 8, we discuss the implications of these findings on future UCD atmospheric modeling.